cristian-af/Lito/README.md

 <img align=right height=125 src=.github/f5a3d8aa3d1ee5333c23b0416c7e52ca.png>

-Lito is just a bot that still is being worked on since 2019.
-This is a small project that I made.
+Lito is a bot that is **DISCONTINUED.** It was a small project I made in 2019.

 Lito has no many commands so there won't be much things to look in this github repo.
 The current commands for Lito (those who are curious) is: